vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

     new_value = 4 ** 2
     print(new_value)
 ```
 Right now, the `square()` function does not have any parameters within the `()`.
 You will add them later.
 Now, whenever this function is called, the code that appears after the function header is run.
-In this case, `new_value` is assigned the value of $4 ** 2$ and then printed out.
+In this case, `new_value` is assigned the value of `4 ** 2` and then printed out.

 You can call the function as you do with pre-built functions: `square()`.
 This should yield the value, _16_.

 This isn't as helpful, though.
 What if you wanted to square any other number besides 4?
 To do that, you add a **parameter** to the function in between the parentheses.
-A parameter allows the user of the function to _pass arguments_ to the function so it can process different values.
+A parameter allows the user of the function to **pass arguments** to the function so it can process different values.

 A quick word on using _parameters_ vs. _arguments_: